-With windows 11, the hardware requirements have been increased.
-It is no longer possible to start a Windows 11 machine in Hyper V without additional settings.
-What you need to do to run Windows 11 in a VM I explain in this blog post.
+With Windows 11, the hardware requirements have been increased.
+It is no longer possible to start a Windows 11 machine in Hyper-V without additional settings.
+In this blog post, I explain what you need to do to run Windows 11 in a VM.

-First of all, you need to enable Hyper V on your system.
-How you can do this is explained very well in this article.
+First of all, you need to enable Hyper-V on your system.
+Before changing Windows features, it can also be useful to know how to backup and restore the Registry.
+How you can enable Hyper-V is explained very well in this article.

 The easiest way to do this is to use the following PowerShell command: